 Pregnancy yoga can be a deeply calming experience and provides your body with the much-needed relaxation it needs.
-Light meditation is part of every class and provides you with the opportunity to take time to connect to your baby during this special time of your life.
+Light meditation is part of every class and provides you with the opportunity to connect to your baby during this special time of your life.

 - A safe and effective form of exercise

-- Easing some of the physical discomfort of pregnancy
+- Eases some of the physical discomfort of pregnancy

-- Offering the chance to connect to your baby
+- Offers the chance to connect to your baby

-- Learning new breathing techniques and birthing positions
+- Teaches new breathing techniques and birthing positions

-- Empowering you on your journey to motherhood
+- Empowers you on your journey to motherhood

-- Relaxing and calming the body and mind
+- Relaxes and calms the body and mind

-- Making friends with other pregnant women in the local area
+- Offers the opportunity to make friends with other pregnant women in your area

 - Anyone from their 2nd trimester (14 weeks) onwards.
 It is safe to practice all the way through to labour.